• Skip to primary navigation

 • TOP TIPS: Prep all vegetables and prepare and cool rice or cauliflower ahead of time.
 Do not assemble your bowl until ready to eat.

-• SERVING SUGGESTIONS: serve with soy sauce (coconut aminos or tamari sauce) or this healthy yum yum sauce.
+• SERVING SUGGESTIONS: serve with soy sauce (coconut aminos or tamari sauce), spicy mayo, or this healthy yum yum sauce.

 Nutrition